owulveryck/blog/content/post/orchestrate-a-digraph-with-goroutine.md

 its dimension is 8x8

+For the lab, I will consider that each node has to do a simple task which is to wait for a random number of millisecond (such as Rob Pike's _boring_ function, see references)

 # Let's GO

+## How will it work

+Every node will be run in a `goroutine`.
+That is a point.
+But how do I deal with concurrency ?

 ## The representation of the use case in go

-to keep it simple, I won't use a `list` or a `slice` to represent the matrix, but instead i will rely on the [package mat64](https://godoc.org/github.com/gonum/matrix/mat64).
+to keep it simple, I won't use a `list` or a `slice` to represent the matrix, but instead I will rely on the [package mat64](https://godoc.org/github.com/gonum/matrix/mat64).

 A slice may be more efficient, but by now it is not an issue.